 This course will examine changing conceptions about the nature of childhood and how they have influenced the treatment and experiences of young Australians.
-The course will cover the experiences of children and teenagers during various periods of Australian history--from the lives of convict children, to the 'boomers', to the stolen generations of Aboriginal children.
+The course will cover the experiences of children and teenagers during various periods of Australian history--from the lives of convict children, to the 'baby boomers', to the Stolen Generations of Aboriginal children.
 Topics covered include family life, children's health and welfare, education, and child and youth cultures.
 Students will be given the opportunity to work with a number of primary texts and encouraged to reflect on the nature of history and historical representation.

 1. Understanding of changing views about the nature of childhood and how these views have influenced the treatment of children and adolescents;

 2. Comprehension of the link between the childhood experiences and personal and cultural identity;

 3. Comprehension and ability to analyse aspects of Australian social history;

 4. Ability to engage in historical argument and research appropriate to an advanced undergraduate student;

 5. Appropriate written and oral communications skills for scholarly discourse

 Students undertaking this course will be introduced to changing conceptions about the nature of childhood, the varying experiences of growing up in Australia, the impact of ideology on policy making and the link between childhood experiences and cultural identity.
 Topics to be covered will include: